 Kobe University Overseas Advisory Board meeting held in Brussels

-- Keywords: Research, International relations, Collaborations, University partnerships, Grants & funding
+- Keywords: Info, Research, International relations, Collaborations, University partnerships

-Kobe University will continue to hold Advisory Board meetings in our overseas offices, and work to further strengthen our governance.
+Kobe University will continue to hold advisory board meetings at our overseas offices to strengthen our governance.

 (International Affairs Planning Division)